Krisp alternative

 Why not just use Krisp's AI Meeting Assistant?

 If you only ever read your notes inside Krisp's app, it's fine.
-But if you live in Obsidian, Cursor, Claude Desktop, or any tool that reads files — Krisp's notes don't reach you there.
+But if you live in Cursor, Codex CLI, Claude Desktop, or any tool that reads files — Krisp's notes don't reach you there.
 Quietly writes plain Markdown to a folder you choose, with MCP support so AI editors read it natively.

 Does Quietly do anything to clean up audio?